rcc-uchicago/user-guide/docs/storage.md

 ## Cost-Effective Data Storage
 In addition to a high-performance GPFS file system, RCC also offers **Cost-effective Data Storage (CDS)** through the [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program) for long-term data storage.
 CDS is only available from login nodes and is meant to be used as a storage for less frequently accessed data.
 Before performing any computation on the data stored on CDS, it first needs to be copied to a high-performance file system.

-CDS includes multiple tiers (`/cds`, `/cds2`, `/cds3`) with the new data to be stored in `/cds3` (1.7 PB) cost-effective storage.
+CDS includes multiple tiers (`/cds`, `/cds2`, `/cds3`) with the new data to be stored in `/cds3` cost-effective storage.
 Additionally, data can be moved from old tiers to the most recent tier using Globus.
-A user would need to provide the path on each endpoint such as /cds or /cds2 on Midway2 and /cds3 on Midway3.
+A user would need to provide the path on each endpoint, such as /cds or /cds2 on Midway2 and /cds3 on Midway3.

 ## Data Recovery and Backups

 ### Snapshots

-Automated snapshots for the GPFS directories (`home`, `project2`, `project`, `beagle3`) and CDS directories (`cds`, `cds2`,`cds3`) are available from the login nodes for a limited time.
+Automated snapshots for the GPFS directories (`home`, `project2`, `project`, `beagle3`) and CDS directories (`cds`, `cds2`, and `cds3`) are available from the login nodes for a limited time.
 Note that snapshot top-level directories, `.zfs` and `.snap`, are hidden and cannot be listed with `ls -al`.
-Instead, simply navigate to the directory as provide by the snapshot path:
+Instead, simply navigate to the directory as provided by the snapshot path:

 === "Midway2"
       | Directory           | Snapshot kept        | Snapshot Path                                    |